-${\it ducc.jd.state.publish.rate}$
+ducc.jd.state.publish.rate

-The frequency in milliseconds that JD publishes its state to the Orchestrator.
-A higher rate may slightly increase system response but will increase network load.
+The interval in milliseconds between JD state publications to the Orchestrator.
+A higher rate (smaller number) may slightly increase system response but will increase network load.
 A lower rate will somewhat decrease system response and lower network load.